googleapis/google-cloud-node/.github/CONTRIBUTING.md

 ```
 ### Release Notes

-If you're thinking "this library needs a nifty, CI-driven, changelog-generator supertool", hold the phone.
-First, "nifty"?
-Second, it's important to make our library as human as possible.
+If you're thinking "this library needs a schwifty, CI-driven, changelog-generator supertool", hold the phone.
+It's important to make our library as human as possible.
 So, please, take a few minutes and pretend that you're the user.
 What would you want to see?

   1. [Draft a new release](https://github.com/GoogleCloudPlatform/google-cloud-node/releases/new)
   1. Use the following template as a starting point.
 Remove sections that aren't relevant.
 Feel free to make improvements.